YU-Zhejian/art_modern/docs/Usage-apb.md

 - `--o-file1`: Output quality profile file path for read 1.
 - `--o-file2`: Output quality profile file path for read 2.
 Required if `--is_pe` is set.
 - `--parallel`: Same as [`art_modern`'s `--parallel`](#parallelism-section).
-- `--old_behavior`:  Simulate the behaviour of original ART profile builder.
-If set, all qualities will be offsetted by 1.
+- `--old_behavior`: Simulate the behavior of original ART profile builder.
+If set, all qualities will be offset by 1.
 See also: [The Bug in `Srcurity.md`](#original-art-profile-builder-bug).

 ## Environment Variables